WattersIV/community-sports/README.md

 ### Database
 1. Install Postgresql if not previously installed.
 2. Create database named `community_sports`.
-3. Fill in the `PGUSER` and `PGPASSWORD` values based on your Postgresql settings.
 3. Create data tables by running the file `/backend/src/db/schema/01_schema.sql`.
-4. Seed data tatbles by funning all the files in `/backend/src/db/seeds/` sequentially.
+4. Seed data tables by running all the files in `/backend/src/db/seeds/` sequentially.

 ### Start up
 1. Start the backend server by running `npm start` in the back-end folder.